Estimating Monte Carlo variance from multiple Markov chains: Examples

 Consider sampling from a bivariate normal distribution using a Gibbs sampler.
 For $\omega_1, \omega_2 > 0$ and $\rho$ such that $\rho^2 < \omega_1 \omega_2$, the target distribution is

 The Gibbs sampler updates the Markov chain by using the following full conditional distributions:

 Although a seemingly simple example, the Gibbs sampler can exhibit arbitrarily fast or slow mixing based on the correlation in target distribution.
-In fact, \cite{rob:sahu:1996} make the case for approximating general Gibbs samplers with unimodal target distributions with a similar Gaussian Gibbs sampler.
+In fact, \cite{rob:sahu:1996} makes the case for approximating general Gibbs samplers with unimodal target distributions with a similar Gaussian Gibbs sampler.
 In the following theorem, we obtain the exact form of the asymptotic covariance matrix for estimating $(\mu_1, \mu_2)^T$ with the Monte Carlo average.
-The proof is provided in Appendix~\ref{subsec:Gibbs_var}.
+Versions of the result are known to exist in the literature, and for completeness, we provide a proof in Appendix~\ref{subsec:Gibbs_var}.